Melanee-Melanee/Old-Persian-Cuneiform-OCR/README.md

 This repository is still under developing.
 For contributing contact me by email: melaneepython@gmail.com

-To create pull requests for this repository please choose branches except "main" (issue, refactor and feature).
+To create pull requests for this repository please choose just these branches: issue, refactor and feature.